 The consolidated financial statements have been prepared in accordance with HKFRSs issued by the HKICPA.
-In addition, the consolidated financial statements include applicable disclosures required by the Rules Governing the Listing of Securities on The Stock Exchange of Hong Kong Limited (the "Listing Rules") and by transitional and saving arrangements for Part 9 of the Hong Kong Companies Ordinance (Cap.
-622).
+In addition, the consolidated financial statements include applicable disclosures required by the Rules Governing the Listing of Securities on the Stock Exchange (the "Listing Rules") and by the Hong Kong Companies Ordinance ("CO").